Some of the technical content on this site is only available in English.

 Parity configurationParity configuration

 As per the example above, 13 (12 data + 1 parity) even parity bits and 13 odd parity bits (12 data + 1 parity) should be defined.
-Type in the appropriate parity format for even numbers in the Parity rule1 field, and the appropriate parity format for odd numbers in the Parity rule2 field.
+Type in the appropriate parity format for even (E) numbers in the Parity rule1 field, and the appropriate parity format for odd (O) numbers in the Parity rule2 field.
 The parity is calculated according to the specified order so it is important that this value is entered correctly.
 The text you entered should correspond to each bit from within the Wiegand code.
 Enter an 'X' for the bits you want to be used and a dash (-) for the bits you do not want to be used to calculate the parity on each case.

 The system will assist on properly configuring the parity rules, specifying the remaining digits to be inserted.